Skip to main content

 Common Ostomy Issues: Urinary Tract Infections After Urostomy Surgery

 Our Common Ostomy Issues blog series continues this month with a focus on urinary tract infections after urostomy surgery.
-Be sure to check out our first post in this series, which is all about troubleshooting ostomy smells, and stay tuned for more informative posts about living with an ostomy.
+Be sure to check out our post about troubleshooting ostomy smells, and stay tuned for more informative posts about living with an ostomy.

 Urinary tract infections are no fun.
-Unfortunately, this is one of the most common issues that ostomates with a urostomy face.
-However, you may be able to reduce your risk of urinary tract infections after urostomy surgery with some easy tips.
+Unfortunately, they are one of the most common issues that ostomates with a urostomy face.
+However, with some easy tips, you may be able to reduce your risk of urinary tract infections after urostomy surgery.

 What is a Urostomy?